-

 Drug-Drug Interactions

-- In the ANDROMEDA (patients with recently decompensated heart failure) and PALLAS (patients with permanent AFib) trials, baseline use of digoxin was associated with an increased risk of arrhythmic or sudden death in MULTAQ-treated patients compared to placebo.
-In patients not taking digoxin, no difference in risk of sudden death was observed in the MULTAQ vs placebo groups.
+• In the ANDROMEDA (patients with recently decompensated heart failure) and PALLAS (patients with permanent AFib) trials, baseline use of digoxin was associated with an increased risk of arrhythmic or sudden death in dronedarone-treated patients compared to placebo.
+In patients not taking digoxin, no difference in risk of sudden death was observed in the dronedarone vs. placebo groups.

-- Digoxin can potentiate the electrophysiologic effects of MULTAQ (such as decreased AV-node conduction).
-MULTAQ increases exposure to digoxin.
+• Digoxin can potentiate the electrophysiologic effects of dronedarone (such as decreased AV-node conduction). dronedarone increases exposure to digoxin.

-- Postmarketing cases of increased INR with or without bleeding events have been reported in warfarin-treated patients initiated with MULTAQ.
+• Postmarketing cases of increased INR with or without bleeding events have been reported in warfarin-treated patients initiated with dronedarone.
 Monitor INR after initiating MULTAQ in patients taking warfarin

-- Statins: Avoid simvastatin doses greater than 10 mg daily.
-Follow statin label recommendations for use with CYP 3A and P-gP inhibitors such as MULTAQ
+• Statins: Avoid simvastatin doses greater than 10 mg daily.
+Follow statin label recommendations for use with CYP3A and P-gp inhibitors such as dronedarone

 Adverse Reactions

-In studies, the most common adverse reactions observed with MULTAQ were diarrhea, nausea, abdominal pain, vomiting, and asthenia.
+In studies, the most common adverse reactions (≥2%) observed with MULTAQ were diarrhea, nausea, abdominal pain, vomiting, dyspepsia, bradycardia, skin issues (rashes, pruritus, eczema, dermatitis, dermatitis allergic), and asthenia.

-Click here for full Prescribing Information, including boxed WARNING.
+Please click here for full Prescribing Information including Boxed WARNING.

 Click here to learn more about Sanofi’s commitment to fighting counterfeit drugs.